Boiler Upgrade Scheme

 The aim of this scheme is to incentivise and increase the deployment of low carbon heating.
 This scheme is part of a wider package of policies we are introducing to scale up heat pump deployment and support industry to reduce the costs of heat pumps.

-Low heating systems commissions on or after 1 April 2022 could be eligible for support from the scheme
+Low heating systems commissioned on or after 1 April 2022 could be eligible for support from the scheme.

 How to apply